 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.” ― Sun Tzu,

 Ransomware is rapidly becoming the foremost cybersecurity threat in the world.
-In 2015, people and companies in the United States paid $325 million to ransomware wielding cyber criminals and a number of high-profile attacks made headlines in mainstream media outlets.
+In 2015, people and companies in the United States paid $325 million to ransomware wielding cyber criminals.
+Additionally, a number of high-profile attacks made headlines in mainstream media outlets revealing the depths of the continued crisis.

 Ransomware losses continue to skyrocket in 2016— in April, CNBC estimated the cost of ransomware at around $200 million in the first three months of 2016 alone, and the FBI projects ransomware attacks to cost businesses more than $1 billion in 2016.

-They say the first step to victory is to know your enemy, so check out this handy infographic from LogRhythm, which breaks down the what, how, and why of ransomware attacks and explains the five phases of the average ransomware attack:
+They say the first step to victory is to know your enemy, so check out this handy infographic from SIEM solution provider LogRhythm; this image breaks down the what, how, and why of attacks and explains the five phases of the average ransomware attack.
+You can also learn more about LogRhythm and other SIEM vendors in our 2019 Buyers’ Guide.

 Latest posts by Jeff Edwards (see all)